 Ollie Williams and Andrew Goodwin are the two founding directors and are both Yellowknife residents.
 Ollie is a former BBC broadcaster who has also worked for CJCD and CBC in the Northwest Territories.
 Jesse Wheeler and Scott Letkeman (both formerly of CJCD), Adam Vivian, and Shannon Moore round out the six-person founding team behind Cabin Radio.
 We are lucky to have a small army of northern volunteers, in a range of communities, helping us to build the station and run our shows.

 We’re investing our own cash, plus we’re grateful to the Business Development Bank of Canada for their support through a development loan.
 (You can also buy sweet hoodies.
 Just sayin’.
 And we’d like to give a big shout-out to our advertisers, whose support makes a big difference.)

 When did this start?

 Our company officially formed in late 2016.
-We acquired premises in September 2017, our first studio became operational in January 2018, and we plan to launch our live radio stream in March 2018.
+We acquired premises in September 2017, our first studio became operational in January 2018, and we launched our live radio stream in March 2018.